cln-io/SteamBulkKeyActivator/README.md

-SteamBulkKeyActivator
+#Steam Bulk Key Activator
 =====================

-A little macro program that allows you to activate steam keys in bulk
+##A little macro program that allows you to activate steam keys in bulk

 	Add a keys.txt file in the root directory of the binary/script. add 1 key per line and save the file.